fernandomiron/projet-integration-2020/README.md

 # Institut des Carrières Commerciales 2019-2020: Projet d'intégration de développement
-This documentaion is based on a linux (Ubuntu 18.04.8 LTS) version.
+This documentaion is based on a linux (Ubuntu 18.04.4 LTS) version.

 For Windows or Mac, please refere to the matching documentation.

+Creating and developping on a virtual Ubuntu 18.04.4 machine is higly recommanded in order to keep the development environment as simimilar as possibl between the different developpers.

 ## Important notes !

 - **NEVER PUSH DIRECTLY ON MASTER**
+- **ALWAYS UPDATE YOUR BRANCH FROM MASTER**
 - **DO NOT FORGET TO MAKE MIGRATIONS AND MIGRATE AFTER EACH FETCH/PULL FROM GITHUB**
-- **ALWAYS UPDATE YOUR BRANCH FROM MASTER**
-- **ALWAYS DOCUMENT YOUR CODE**
 - **ENGLISH CODE ONLY**
 - **ALWAYS ADD EXPLICIT MESSAGES TO YOUR COMMITS**
+- **ALWAYS DOCUMENT YOUR CODE**

 ## Prerequisites